exoclime/HELIOS-K/README.md

 -------------------------------------------------------------------
 ```
 ### Description
  * Database: It must be indicated which database format to use.
-0 = Hitran, 1 = HITEMP, 2= ExoMol, 30 = Kurucz atomic database, 31 = NIST atomic database.
+0 = Hitran or HITEMP, 2 = ExoMol, 30 = Kurucz atomic database, 31 = NIST atomic database.
  * Molecule number: This is optional and follows an old HELIOS-K version.
  * Name: name of the line list files.
  * Number of isotopologues in the line list files.